BastiDood/doc-track/server/README.md

 # Initialize the database at the `data` folder (see `-D` flag).
 # The root user will be named `postgres` (see `-U` flag).
 # User will be prompted to set a new password (see `-W` flag).
-initdb -D data -U postgres -W -f db/init.sql
+initdb -D data -U postgres -W

+# Run the SQL initialization script.
+psql -U postgres -W -f db/init.sql

 # If you have not yet run this command before, place the
 # private key into the `VAPID_PRV_KEY` variable.
 Otherwise,